oxytrol where to buy So I fell.

-Long did I linger in the collapse.
-I made shelter in that crater and haunted my own home.
+Long did I linger in the crater of collapse.
+I made shelter amidst the scorched earth and haunted the place I learned to call home.
 A spirit that languished in a past it could not move pass.
 Cursed to relive all the minutes in the many hours that made me what I am.

 I took my time like it was something owed to me.
-I licked my wounds so compulsively, the very act of healing kept injuries from ever closing.
-What was one more scar among a flagellated body?
+Licking wounds so compulsively the very act of healing kept injuries from ever closing.
+What was one more scar among an already flagellated body?
 I was made to believe I was my wounds.
 That all I suffered, was all I had to offer; thus I was valueless.
 Unloved, to be discarded.
-Someone else’s lies became my truths.
+Someone else’s lies became my truths and I called myself an honest man.

 Rise and rise